-This is a trauma-informed bodywork practice.
+Craniosacral therapy sets the framework for Tele's gentle, intuitively guided, trauma-informed bodywork practice.
 Clients can begin to release chronic holding and tension patterns and begin to notice the more subtle movements of their bodies, leading to greater self-awareness.
 Clients remain fully clothed and usually feel deeply relaxed during sessions.
-Techniques include biodynamic craniosacral therapy, alchemical alignment, visceral manipulation, energy medicine and experiential meditation.
+Techniques can include biodynamic craniosacral therapy, alchemical alignment, visceral manipulation, energy medicine and experiential meditation.

 Sessions are based on the understanding that healing happens in the present moment.
 There is no routine, no formula and no predetermined order to follow.
 The work is completely individualized based on what you need to support your health and reconnect with yourself.
 This is a present-time approach that does not require clients to recount their stories and should not be confused as a replacement for psychotherapy, although it can compliment mental health counseling and/or meditative practice.